 I majored in Physics and Classical Philology at Universidad de Costa Rica in 2016 and 2017, respectively.

-Also, I like languages and literature, Ancient History, traveling, music and sports.
+I’m from Alajuela, Costa Rica.
+I like languages and literature, Ancient History, traveling, music and sports.
 Additionally, I have a Tolkien-related blog.

-Send me an email to: crojasbr (at) ucsc (dot) edu
+Feel free to send me an email to: crojasbr (at) ucsc (dot) edu